Lehrter-Lab/CGEM/cosine.md

 Modify param.nml to include cosine related stuff.
 I cleaned my param.nml of non-GEN parameters.
 Here, I looked at param.in from schism_verification_tests, COSINE, SF Bay.
 The only thing was `iof_cos`.

 Created init_cos.nml for initial values.
 Get initial values from SFBay...they are all zero!
+SFBay uses hotstart I think.
+I opened each of the variables from SFBay, plotted depth average, and tried to pick a middle ground point.
+(Image below.)

 Modify write_initial_conditions_cosine.py.
 Submit job, since environment gets messed up otherwise:
 ```